-Your organization offers a rich ecosystem of data and apps.
-You can use any data available to you in your organization in GeoPlanner.
-However, sometimes you may find that you need to use some of your own local datasets as part of your GeoPlanner project.
+Your ArcGIS organization offers a rich ecosystem of data and apps.
+You can use any data available to you in your ArcGIS organization in GeoPlanner.
+You can also use local datasets as part of your GeoPlanner project.
 For example, you may have more accurate or up-to-date shapefiles or geodatabase feature classes provided by a local planning commission that you want to include in your project.
-Using the ArcGIS platform, you can easily make any of these datasets available for use as visualization, analysis, or scenario layers in GeoPlanner.
+Using the ArcGIS platform, you can make any of these datasets available for use as visualization, analysis, or scenario layers in GeoPlanner.

-ArcGIS makes it easy to share your spatial data with your organization.
-The following sections describe different ways of sharing your file-based data to your organization for use in GeoPlanner.
+The following sections describe different ways of sharing your file-based data to your ArcGIS organization for use in GeoPlanner.

-Hosted layers are layers that are stored and managed in your organization.
-Even if you don't have your own on-premises ArcGIS Server, you can still use your local datasets inside GeoPlanner by creating layers hosted in your organization.
-To create a hosted layer, you must have privileges to create and publish hosted content to your organization.
+Hosted layers are layers that are stored and managed in your ArcGIS organization.
+You can still use your local datasets inside GeoPlanner if you don't have your own on-premises ArcGIS Server by creating layers hosted by your ArcGIS organization.
+To create a hosted layer, you must have privileges to create and publish hosted content to your ArcGIS organization.

 Feature layers in your organization represent vector data and can be used for display, query, and editing.
-You can publish many different types of features to your organization and then discover that data using the Add Data tool in the Explore segment of GeoPlanner.
+You can publish many different types of features to your organization and access that data using the Add Data tool in the Explore tab of GeoPlanner.

 Feature layers in GeoPlanner can be used for the following: